aosabook/500lines/same-origin-policy/doc/chapter.md

-The idea behind the domain property relaxation of the SOP, is to give two pages of a same site the chance to read/write each others DOM by setting the `document.domain` property to the same value.
-Thus bypassing the SOP restriction on DOM access.
+The idea behind the domain property relaxation of the SOP, is to give two pages of a same site the chance to read/write each others DOM by setting the `document.domain` property to the same value -- thus bypassing the SOP restriction on DOM access.
 So, for example, a script in `foo.example.com` could read/write the DOM of `example.com` if both scripts set the `document.domain` property to `example.com` (assuming both source URLs have also the same protocol and port).